ellakoa/postcard-poem/content/posts/a-winters-tryst.md

   Reaching to quench her thirsty feet.

   The winterbourne ripples with pride
-  The valley refreshed on either side
+  The valley green on either side
   His course swift, awash with rain
   He vowed this year not to wane.

-  Yet winter tires and spring stirs, storms become gentle showers
+  Yet winter tires and spring stirs
+  Storms become gentle showers
-  Along the dwindling winterbourne bed, the valley is blooming with flowers
+  Along the dwindling winterbourne bed the valley is budding with flowers
-  The stream slows, then flows no more
+  The stream slows, then flows no more.
   Thank you, sleep well, my Drellingore.
 alignPoemLeft: true
 address: |-